RichCoursera/gettingandcleaningcoursera/CodeBook.md

 Code Book example taken from: "https://gist.github.com/JorisSchut/dbc1fc0402f28cad9b41"

 ## Project description
-The project assignment was to take data from en experiment which had several data sets, and create a "tidy" data set, following several steps.
+The project assignment was to take data from an experiment which had several data sets, follow several steps in manipulating the data sets into a cohesive dataset, and finally create a "tidy" data set.

 ##Collection of raw data
 The data was extracted from a zip file located at: "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 The zip file contains data of an experiment which consisted of 30 subjects doing 6 different activities, and by using a mobile devices, capturing various data on the subjects movements.

 ##Additional note on the raw data.
 The experiment captured activity attributes such as the bodies acceleration, the gravity acceleration, jerk motion, along with the linear acceleration and angular volicty.
+The raw data was broken into several data sets